-Victoria Falconer is an award-winning musical director, composer, cabaret artist, theatre maker and multi-instrumentalist.
+Victoria Falconer is an award-winning music director, composer, cabaret artist, theatre maker and multi-instrumentalist.
 She is based between London and Adelaide.

 ★★★★★ “Enormously enjoyable, lightly cabaretic… Falconer re-orchestrates the score so it is played by a small bluegrass ensemble, supplemented by brass instruments and electronic flourishes... almost certainly the first use of amplified electronic dance music in a production of Oklahoma!
 If one is going to continue to stage classics like Oklahoma! then Richard Carroll and Victoria Falconer offer an exemplary way of doing this – a highly recommended production.”
-Limelight Magazine (Oklahoma, 2020)
+Limelight Magazine on OKLAHOMA!, Black Swan State Theatre Company 2020

 ★★★★★ "Led by an immensely talented musical director, Victoria Falconer, all 11 cast members play an instrument (and some play multiple) and their skills result in a rich wall of sound filling the Eternity Playhouse, doing absolute justice to the show’s wonderfully-crafted songs."
 Broadway World (Once, 2019).